 Enterprise and Employability Challenge: The purpose of the Enterprise and Employability Challenge is to develop learners’ skills, whilst providing opportunities for learners to develop enterprising skills and attributes and enhance employability.

-This year has seen exceptional WBQ results across the college.
-Within the 6th Form Academy 24% of A level students studying this qualification achieved an A*-A grade, with 99.1% of all A level students achieving an A* – E grade.
+Accordingly, this year has seen exceptional WBQ results across the college.
+Within the 6th Form Academy, 24% of A level students studying this qualification achieved an A*-A grade, with 99.1% of all A level students achieving an A* – E grade.

 Advanced WBQ: A*